This Whole30 ranch dressing is made with healthy fats and fresh herbs. It is creamy and tangy and tastes great on all types of salads.

 Finding commercial salad dressings that fit the Whole30 diet plan can be a challenge.
-They are out there but are few and far between.
-The answer, of course, is to make your own.
+The answer, of course, is to make your own!

 Start by placing the egg, vinegar, lemon juice, seasonings, garlic, and fresh herbs in a food processor.
 Pulse a few seconds to combine.